ACCESS-NRI/ACCESS-MOPPy/docs/gettingstarted.rst

 It produces a csv file with a list of all the variables from raw output mapped to cmip style variables.
 These mappings also take into account the frequency and include variables that can be potentially calculated with the listed fields.
 The console output lists these, as shown above.

-This file should be considered only a template (hence the name) as the possible matches depends on the mappings available in the `access.db` database. iThis is distributed with the repository or an alternative custom database can be passed with the `--dbname` option.
+This file should be considered only a template (hence the name) as the possible matches depends on the mappings available in the `access.db` database.
+This is distributed with the repository or an alternative custom database can be passed with the `--dbname` option.
 The mappings can be different between different version and/or configurations of the model.
 And the database doesn't necessarily contain all the possible combinations.

-Starting with version 0.6 athe list includes matches based on the standard_name, as these rows often list more than one option per field, it's important to either edit or remove these rows before using the mapping file.
+Starting with version 0.6 the list includes matches based on the standard_name, as these rows often list more than one option per field, it's important to either edit or remove these rows before using the mapping file.
-The _`customing` section covers what to do for an experiment using a new configuration which is substantially different from the ones which are available.
+The :doc:`Customing section <customising>` covers what to do for an experiment using a new configuration which is substantially different from the ones which are available.

 .. warning::
    Always check that the resulting template is mapping the variables correctly.
 This is particularly true for derived variables.
 Comment lines are inserted to give some information on what assumptions were done for each group of mappings.